alexellis/civo-fluxcd-expressjs/README.md

 Notice the Copyright is set to 2019, that won't do since we're now in 2020 at time of writing.

+In the following steps we'll update the code and then publish a new Docker image.
+The way we're currently using Flux would need us to update our chart, republish it and then update flux's config repo.
+You'll see how to make this all automatic through the use of Semantic Versioning.

 ### Automate deployments for new versions

 Now Flux can apply our HelmRelease definition automatically, and the Helm Operator will then install the chart, but there's more we can do.